 Load banks allow you to test your solar farm without the power grid or even sunshine.
 Working with an experienced load bank provider, you can execute successful solar inverter testing with load banks.
 By emulating the power grid, load bank testing allows solar farm operators to:

-- Commission installations in remote locations without power availability
+- Solar commission installations in remote locations without power availability

 - Reduce the reliance on grid availability